Alaminos, Laguna

-The Municipality of Alaminos is an agro-industrial town that lies within the third congressional district of the Province of Laguna and is part of the Calabarzon.
-Based on the municipal zoning, the industrial sites are located along Maharlika Highway of Barangays San Andres, San Juan, San Agustin and San Benito.
-Here, lands are available for industrial and commercial purposes.
-Barangays San Andres and San Juan will also be developed as a techno park for farm housing, industrial and commercial purposes.
+Etymology

+Alaminos got its name from Capitan-General Juan de Alaminos Nivera, the chief executive of Batangas in which the area the present-day municipality covers was once part of.

 History

-Alaminos began as a barrio of San Pablo City, which was then only a town of the Province of Batangas.
+Alaminos began as a barrio of San Pablo, which was then only a town of the Province of Batangas.
 Its initial name was Trenchera, denoting the presence of long and deep ravines.
 The early inhabitants of Trenchera were believed to be insurrectionists, and possibly fugitives, who took advantage of the numerous trenches for hiding as well as for defense against the Spanish authority.

 Sometime in 1873 when a certain Don Andres Penaloza was the Gobernadorcillo (equivalent to Mayor) of the town of San Pablo, Trenchera was formally separated and became a pueblo or town but remained part of the Batangas.
-Don Cirilo Baylon, a wealthy resident of Trenchera and with good command of the Spanish language, invited Captain-General Juan de Alaminos Nivera, the Chief Executive of the province whose capital seat was Lipa.
+Don Cirilo Baylon, a wealthy resident of Trenchera and with good command of the Spanish language, invited Captain-General Juan de Alaminos Nivera, the Chief Executive of the Batangas.
 The Captain-General accepted the invitation and came in a colorful carriage drawn by two horses.
-With Don Cirilo Baylon leading, he was warmly received by the residents of Trenchera.
-Dona Gregoria Baylon, the younger sister of Don Cirilo Baylon presented bouquets of fresh flowers to the Captain-General.
+With Baylon leading, he was warmly received by the residents of Trenchera.
+Dona Gregoria Baylon, the younger sister of Cirilo presented bouquets of fresh flowers to the Captain-General.

-During the program in honor of the Captain General and his party, Don Cirilo Baylon presented the petition of the residents asking that Trenchera be made into a duly organized and recognized town.
+During the program in honor of the Captain-General and his party, Cirilo Baylon presented the petition of the residents asking that Trenchera be made into a duly organized and recognized town.
 The petition was read in public and the Captain General gave assurance to consider their wish favorably.
-In less than 2 months the official paper proclaiming Trenchera as a new pueblo or town arrived from Lipa.
+In less than two months, the official paper proclaiming Trenchera as a new pueblo or town arrived from Lipa.

-At the same time, Don Cirilo Baylon was appointed the first Gobernadorcillo or town mayor in concurrent capacity as Capitan de los Constables de Pueblo or the equivalent of the local police chief.
-In appreciation of Capitan General Juan de Alaminos Nivera, the new pueblo was named Alaminos in 1873 and remained part of Batangas until 1903.
+At the same time, Baylon was appointed the first Gobernadorcillo or town mayor in concurrent capacity as Capitan de los Constables de Pueblo or the equivalent of the local police chief.
+In appreciation of the Capitan-General, the new pueblo was named Alaminos in 1873 and remained part of Batangas until 1903, when it was returned to San Pablo by virtue of Act No. 939.
+It was later reconstituted as an independent municipality in 1916.

 Geography

 Alaminos has a land area of 5476 ha and is situated 46 km from Santa Cruz and 73 km southeast of Manila.
-The municipalities of Calauan and Bay are located north of Alaminos, the city of San Pablo on the south and east and the municipality of Santo Tomas in Batangas province on its west.
+The municipalities of Calauan and Bay are located north of Alaminos, the city of San Pablo on the south and east and the city of Santo Tomas in Batangas province on its west.

 There are three main rivers in Alaminos, namely Kaquinkong, Onipa and Tigas.

 The Maharlika Highway passes through the municipality and is connected directly to Manila through the South Luzon Expressway.

 Barangays

+Alaminos is politically subdivided into 15 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.

+Currently, there are 4 barangays which are classified as urban (highlighted in bold).